GeekAndDadDad/chore/README.md

   - Every milestone is a chore
   - Every process is a template chore tree

-Chore is currently envisiond as a single-screen web user interface divided into four quadrants: the flag, the stop, the run, and the kick.
+Chore is currently envisiond as a single-screen web user interface divided into four quadrants: the Flag, the Stop, the Run, and the Kick.

 Main screen: resizable four quadrant UI